Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 Yoder VS Traeger, which pellet grill is best?

-While the Traeger lineup starts at around $900 for their most popular mass-market model, the Pro 575, if you’re considering a Yoder I’ll assume your budget is much higher than that.
+While the Traeger lineup starts at around $800 for their most popular mass-market model, the Pro 575, if you’re considering a Yoder, I’ll assume your budget is much higher than that.

-The most popular Yoder is the YS640s which competes with the top-of-the-line Traeger Timberline
+The most popular Yoder is the YS640s, which sells for quite a lot less than the top-of-the-line Traeger Timberline

-The Timberline comes in two sizes (869 and 1300 square inches), while the YS640S sits in the middle with 1,070 square inches of real estate.
+The Timberline comes in two sizes (880 and 1320 square inches on the XL), while the YS640S sits in the middle with 1,070 square inches of real estate.

-Both of these grills are cutting-edge devices, full of bells and whistles you’d expect from their high-end price tags, so let’s get to know them a little better.
+Both grills are well-built and full of the bells and whistles you’d expect from their high-end price tags, but they’re designed to appeal to very different people, so let’s get to know them a little better.

 Yoder YS640s

-The YS640s screams quality, from its full steel construction to the proprietary micro-controller chip and code combination that Yoder uses in place of the more common PID controllers.
+The YS640s screams quality, from its full steel construction to the proprietary micro-controller chip and code combination that Yoder uses instead of the more common PID controllers.

-With a total of 1,070 square inches of cooking space over its two shelves and 11.5″ of headroom, the YS640s can smoke up enough food to fill a fair-sized party but is still compact enough that you won’t mind firing it up for one or two friends.
+With 1,070 square inches of cooking space over its two shelves and 11.5″ of headroom, the YS640s can smoke enough food to fill a fair-sized party while still being compact enough that you won’t mind firing it up for one or two friends.

 The YS640S impressed us enough to include it on our list of Traeger alternatives.